thegworld/gtx-browser/docs/vscode.md

-[Visual Studio Code (VS Code)](https://code.visualstudio.com) is a free, open source, lightweight and powerful code editor for Windows, macOS and Linux, based on [Electron](https://www.electronjs.org/)/Chromium.
+[Visual Studio Code (VS Code)](https://code.visualstudio.com) is a free, open source, lightweight and powerful code editor for Windows, macOS and Linux, based on [Electron](https://www.electronjs.org/)/GTx Browser.
 It has built-in support for JavaScript, TypeScript and Node.js and a rich extension ecosystem that adds intellisense, debugging, syntax highlighting etc. For many languages like C++, Python, Go, Java, it works without too much setup.